scylladb/sphinx-scylladb-theme/docs/source/configuration/multiversion.rst

 The extension allows configuring additional settings.
 To know more about them, refer to `sphinx-multiversion documentation <https://holzhaus.github.io/sphinx-multiversion/master/configuration.html>`_.

 Listing new versions from an external URL
 -----------------------------------------

 Multiversion configuration can be loaded from an external URL.
-Below is an example of how to load and use the multiversion configuration:
+The following example shows how to load the multiversion configuration in the ``conf.py`` file:

 .. code-block:: python